encse/adventofcode-template/README.md

 On commit the whole process is reversed and the files get encrypted again.

-If you find this project useful, please [support](https://github.com/sponsors/encse) me.

 ## Dependencies

 - Based on `.NET 9` and `C# 13`